swissi2000/Fusion-360-Milling-Post-Processor-for-Centroid/docs/checkToolOffset.md

 ## Implementation Details
 ### Option M0
 This option will add an *M0* command after each Tool Offset move.
-If */Skips* in CNC12 is not *On*, the job execution will stop to allow for the verification of the correct distanceand between tool tip and *Z0-Point*.
+If */Skips* in CNC12 is not *On*, the job execution will stop to allow for the verification of the correct distance between tool tip and *Z0-Point*.
 Continuation needs to be confirmed with a *Cycle Start*.

 The job file will look like this: